yiken0724/Medical-QA-Chatbot/README.md

-# MedGrounded: Fine-Tuned Flan-T5 with Retrieval-Augmented Generation for Medical Q&A
+# Fine-Tuned Flan-T5 with Retrieval-Augmented Generation for Medical Q&A

-> CS425 Group 4 — Singapore Management University

 A medical question-answering chatbot built by fine-tuning Google's **Flan-T5-Base** on a large doctor-patient dialogue corpus, augmented with **Retrieval-Augmented Generation (RAG)** grounded in authoritative medical sources.
 The project investigates how LoRA fine-tuning and external retrieval each contribute to improving the factual accuracy and quality of AI-generated medical responses.